Ice Mazes, S’mores, Cookie Decorating, and More: The Best Things to Do in the DC Area, 12/6-12/12

 top picks of the week

 - A 150,000lb Ice Maze! 🧊🧊🧊 The Park at City Center will have an Ice Maze this upcoming weekend (Fri-Sun, 🆓 entry, donations encouraged, 🌲, City Center).
-The colorfully maze is collecting donations for the Children’s National Hospital Foundation.
+The colorful maze is collecting donations for the Children’s National Hospital Foundation.

 - Hot Cider, Spiked Hot Chocolate, & S’mores. 🍫🍎 The Victura Park Holiday Market (Fri-Sun, 🆓 entry, 🌲, free) returns!
 Located at the REACH, see some of the best views of the Potomac and the Kennedy Center.
 Additionally, consider visiting the National Arboretum for their Procrastinator’s Holiday Market featuring family-friendly arts and crafts and holiday train rides.
 (Sat, 🆓 entry, 🌲, free)